Phone : +370 (5) 204-1903

 systemctl list-units --type=service --state=failed

-In this part, you will discover a couple of techniques for listing the system services that use the SysV service manager.
+In this part, you will discover a command to list running services in Linux that use the SysV service manager.

 Using the SysV service management, you can use the service command to list every service on a system.